smilodon76/RXOS-amdOS-zergpool/README.md

 for save on nano ctrl+x after y and enter. for cancel ctrl+c.

-write the img and browse to your computer with windows,find disk 'rxos-conf'.paste all your wallets on wallets conf. boot the rig and connect via ssh user:rxos pass:1
+write the img and browse to your computer with windows,find disk 'rxos-conf'.paste all your wallets on wallets conf,globalminer on miner-conf and overclock settings on set-oc.set-ocB and set-ocC is useful only in zergpool.

+boot the rig and connect via ssh user:rxos pass:1